codetojoy/waro-react/README.md

 Todo:
 ---------

-* use buttons
+* copy button colours from https://codetojoy.github.io/bids_ng1/
-* render hand / player properly
+* render hands/kitty with CSS flexbox
-* play round
+* play one round
+* remote strategy
 * store config in firebase
+* X: use buttons
 * X: new game: deal cards to players
 * X: new player
 * X: config: num cards with validation